aakhmetz/COVID19IncidenceHokkaidoFeb2020/README.md

 The notebook was written in Python using the geopandas package for mapping and the PyMC3 package (version 3.8) for Bayesian inference.

 <font color="orange">**Words of caution**</font>: We note that the code is not supposed to work out of box, because the links used in the notebooks can be user-specific and some part of the dataset could not be openly shared (e.g. the linelist of COVID-19 that was used for reconstruction of the epicurve).
 Our main intent was to show the relevance of the methods used in our paper.
+We are grateful for your understanding in advance.